If you think you may have been put at risk of HIV infection you should consider getting Post Exposure Prophylaxis (PEP).

 What it PEP and how does PEP work?

 PEP stands for Post Exposure Prophylaxis.
 PEP is a 4 week course of HIV treatments which is taken after an incident where you think you may have been exposed to HIV, in order to prevent acquiring HIV.
-PEP works by boosting the body’s immune system following exposure to HIV and stopping the virus from replicating.
+PEP works by stopping the virus from replicating after recent exposure.
 The cells originally infected with HIV die naturally within a short period of time, reducing the likelihood for HIV to establish itself in the body.

 Who is PEP for?